 Her collaboration with Jennifer George has indicated that job dissatisfaction and negative mood serve to trigger creative endeavor and sustain creative effort (George & Zhou, 2002; Zhou & George, 2001).
 This research stream resulted in their formulating the dual-tuning theory, which posits that negative and positive mood facilitate different aspects of the creative idea generation process (George & Zhou, 2007).

-Professor Zhou has theorized about managers’ recognition of employees’ creative ideas (Zhou & Woodman, 2003).
-Working with coauthors, she has empirically investigated new idea perception and recognition in a programmatic manner (e.g., Zhou, Wang, Song, & Wu, 2017).
+Professor Zhou has broken new conceptual ground and theorized about managers’ recognition of employees’ creative ideas (Zhou & Woodman, 2003).
+Working with coauthors, she has formulated new theory and conducted empirical investigation on new idea perception and recognition in a programmatic manner (e.g., Zhou, Wang, Bavato, Tasselli, & Wu, 2019; Zhou, Wang, Song, & Wu, 2017).
 Her work also revealed conditions under which employee creativity positively or negatively affected organizational performance (Gong, Zhou, & Chang, 2013), and effects of employee creativity on firm innovation (Liu, Gong, Zhou, & Huang, 2017).

 Her research has been published in top journals such as Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Organizational Behavior and Human Decision Processes, and Personnel Psychology.
-Books she co-edited are Handbook of Organizational Creativity (with Chris Shalley), The Oxford handbook of creativity, innovation, and entrepreneurship (with Chris Shalley and Mike Hitt).
+Books she co-edited are Handbook of Organizational Creativity (with Chris Shalley), The Oxford handbook of creativity, innovation, and entrepreneurship (with Chris Shalley and Mike Hitt), and Handbook of research on creativity and innovation (with Bess Rouse, 2021).
 Professor Zhou has received research awards for her excellence in research.
-Her work has received a large number of citations (e.g., over 22,000 per Google Scholar), and has received Journal of Management’s Best Paper Award twice (2009, 2019), indicating that her systematic research program is impactful.
+Her work has received a large number of citations (e.g., over 32,147 per Google Scholar), and has received Journal of Management’s Best Paper Award twice (2009, 2019), indicating that her systematic research program is impactful.

 Striving to inform management practice of research-based and scientifically-proven knowledge, she has served as a consultant to organizations on issues related to her research interests and expertise, especially on leading innovation and negotiation.